keboola/blog/_posts/2019-01-21-integrating-50-marketing-data-sources.md

 But such difficult tasks are exactly what we built Keboola for.

 First of all, we needed a hero.
 A hero is a person at the company with both the willpower and the competence to make a change, to fight for what is right and thus to innovate.
-At smaller firms, it is usually the owner or CEO, in this case the best person for the job was Christopher Marin, Senior Principal for CSC Digital Marketing & Analytics.
-We worked closely with Chris, and our Solution Architect Adam Hu has become for the time being an unofficial part of the CSC team.
+At smaller firms, it is usually the owner or CEO, in this case the best person for the job was Christopher Marin, Senior Principal for DXC Digital Marketing & Analytics.
+We worked closely with Chris, and our Solution Architect Adam Hu has become for the time being an unofficial part of the DXC team.

-> “_The Keboola Solution Architect has been with us since the inception of this project, and I can say without a doubt that he has made invaluable contribution to our success._” says Christopher Marin, Senior Principal for CSC Digital Marketing & Analytics.
+> “_The Keboola Solution Architect has been with us since the inception of this project, and I can say without a doubt that he has made invaluable contribution to our success._” says Christopher Marin, Senior Principal for DXC Digital Marketing & Analytics.

 Our goal was to consolidate complicated ecosystem of 50+ tools into a single dataset, which would then be accessible both from standalone app and CRM.